Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

 The Switchboard is a platform that rides on tracks and contains two arrows.
 If Mario steps on an arrow, the Switchboard goes in the direction of said arrow.
 Otherwise, the Switchboard does not move.
 In Super Mario 3D World, the Switchboard can be controlled by using the Wii U gamepad, but only if the Switchboard is visible.
 We also make use of a pit deep enough that Mario cannot jump out.

-\begin{theorem} Reaching the flagpole at the end of a Super Mario 3D Land/World level is \PSPACE-hard assuming no level size limits and no time limit. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:AllSelfClosingPspace}), where the target to reach is the flagpole.
-The simulation of a symmetric self-closing door is shown in Figures~\ref{fig:sm3dl-door} and~\ref{fig:sm3dl-door-side}.
+\begin{theorem} Reaching the flagpole at the end of a Super Mario 3D Land/World level is \PSPACE-hard assuming no level size limits and no time limit. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:planar-scd-pspace}), where the target to reach is the flagpole.
+Figures~\ref{fig:sm3dl-door} and~\ref{fig:sm3dl-door-side} show the simulation of a symmetric self-closing door.

-In the setup below, Mario goes from port 1 to port 2 and opens the port 3 to port 4 traversal by going through the tunnel, then riding the Switchboard to the other side making sure it goes through the wall, then going through the tunnel on the other side.
-Mario cannot move the Switchboard to the other side and then leave via port 1 because the pit is too wide and the Switchboard cannot be moved without going through the (1-way) tunnel because it is blocked by a wall.
+In the setup below, Mario goes from $1$ to $2$ and opens the $3 \to 4$ traversal by going through the tunnel, then riding the Switchboard to the other side making sure it goes through the wall, then going through the tunnel on the other side.
+Mario cannot move the Switchboard to the other side and then leave via $1$ because the pit is too wide and the Switchboard cannot be moved without going through the (one-way) tunnel because it is blocked by a wall.
 If the Switchboard is on the wrong side, it cannot be moved either backward (because the path stops) or forward (because a wall then blocks the way).
-This ensures that Mario can go from port 1 to port 2 if and only if the Switchboard is already at port 1, and then the Switchboard must stay at port 2/port 3.
-Mario goes from port 3 to port 4 in a similar manner. \end{proof}
+This ensures that Mario can go from $1$ to $2$ if and only if the Switchboard is already at $1$, and then the Switchboard must stay at $2$/$3$.
+Mario goes from $3$ to $4$ in a similar manner. \end{proof}